jerseejess/awesometrain/README.md

 # Awesome Train

-This is the application for [*AwesomeTrain: Learn Relevant Skills & Get a Job*]
+This is the application for Awesome Train.

 by [Jessica Lin](http://jerseejess.com)